-Autism Spectrum Disorders put a huge burden on the society with their social and economic costs and significant effects on the life quality of the families.
+Autism and subgroups of pervasive developmental disorders put a huge burden on the society with their social and economic costs and significant effects on the life quality of the families.
 To increase the life quality of autistic patients and diagnose early, increasing the number of associated occupational groups and supporting their efforts and increasing the awareness, skills, and qualifications of pediatricians on this disease have gained importance.
 In addition, pediatricians should listen carefully to parents when discussing their child's development.

-Acknowledgements: We thank the pediatricians who gave their time and knowledge.
+Acknowledgements : We thank the pediatricians who gave their time and knowledge.